aldivi/caland/CALANDv3_User_Guide_PDFsourcefile.md

 `lt = c("Coastal_marsh", "Fresh_marsh", "Cultivated")`

 ### R files and their functions

 #### **(1) write\_caland\_inputs.r**

 #### Overview of `write_caland_inputs()`
 The `write_caland_inputs()` function is defined in the write\_caland\_inputs.r file.
 Its purpose is to read the raw data files found in the caland-3.0.0/raw_data directory, and organize them into the detailed input files needed to run the `CALAND()` model (i.e., one carbon input file (.xls) and an individual scenario input file (.xls) for each defined scenario).
 Each of the input files that `write_caland_inputs()` creates are Excel workbooks, which are comprised of individual worksheets, one for each data table.
 The raw data files define the management scenarios; initial 2010 areas and carbon densities; annual area changes; ecosystem carbon fluxes; management parameters; parameters for land conversion to cultivated or developed lands; wildfire parameters; wildfire areas; mortality fractions; and climate change scalars.
-There is a suite of settings ([arguments](#arguments-in-caland)) with various options that you choose when running  `write_caland_inputs()`, such as climate (historical, RCP 4.5, or RCP 8.5) and whether you are controlling for wildire and land use land cover change (LULCC) for [sensitivity testing of individual practices](#sensitivity-tests-of-individual-practices).
+There is a suite of settings (<span style="color:blue">arguments</span>) with various options that you choose when running  `write_caland_inputs()`, such as climate (historical, RCP 4.5, or RCP 8.5) and whether you are controlling for wildire and land use land cover change (LULCC) for <span style="color:blue">sensitivity testing of individual practices</span>.

 The `CALAND()` model operates on 940 land categories, but some of the raw data are not land category-specific.
 Thus, one of the main purposes of `write_caland_inputs()` is to disaggregate all non-land-category-specific raw data into individual land categories, and to save these expanded data tables in the carbon and scenario `CALAND()` input files.
 On the other hand, some of the raw data are land category-specific, including the initial 2010 areas and carbon densities, forest vegetation carbon fluxes, forest management carbon parameters, and some management areas.